wkemilylau/3g3lab/index.rst

 This is the first year that we are running this lab in python.
 Inevitably, there will be mistakes and many areas that can be improved.
-Therefore, if you run into any issues, spot any typos, find parts of the documentation that is unclear, or just have feedback in general, please do let us know (by email or during the office hours).
+Therefore, if you run into any issues, spot any typos, find parts of the documentation that is unclear, or just have nay feedback in general, please do let us know (by email or during the office hours).
 Your comments and suggestions will be most appreaciated!

 LAB API
 =======

-In the notebook, you will be using a python package specifically called `lab`, specifically written for 3G3.
+In the notebook, you will be using a python package called `lab`, specifically written for 3G3.
 You can find its API below.
-To view the source code for each of these functions, you can click on the link `[source]` on the side of the function name.
+To view the source code for each of these functions, click on the link `[source]` on the side of each function.

 .. automodule:: lab
    :members: